Two Failures of Poetry: Liberation and Liminality, Part 1

 These facts might go without saying.
 In fact, one could argue that they are inherently understood.
 For example:

 He destroyed his cage

 The tiger is out

 Infinitely viral, six-year-old Nael’s poem is riddling—the title the solution—but not a riddle, the tiger’s cage thrown open.
 Nael is capable of the poetic blotting out of time (compression into pure present), and even anaphora (stylized repetition).
-This little poem is triumphant, and so succinctly accomplished that it gives even the cynical hope for poetry.

 I look out the window